On the p-adic uniformization of unitary Shimura curves: Introduction

 For an $O_E$-scheme $S$, we consider triples $(X, \iota, \lambda)$, where $X$ is a $p$-divisible group of height $4d$ and dimension $2d$ over $S$, where $\iota\colon O_K\to\End(X)$ is an action of $O_K$ on $X$, and where $\lambda\colon X\to X^\vee$ is a polarization of $X$ such that its Rosati involution induces on $O_K$ the conjugation involution over $O_F$.
 We impose the Kottwitz condition $({\rm KC}_r)$ and the Eisenstein conditions $({\rm EC}_r)$ on the action of $O_K$ on $\Lie X$.
 Furthermore, we assume that $\lambda$ is a \emph{principal} polarization if $K/F$ is ramified, and that $\lambda$ is an \emph{almost principal} polarization if $K/F$ is unramified.

 We fix such a triple $(\BX, \iota_\BX, \lambda_\BX)$ over the algebraic closure $\bar k$ of the residue field $\kappa_E$ of $E$, and refer to it as a \emph{framing object}.
 When $K/F$ is unramified, then any two such triples are isogenous by an $O_K$-isogeny of height zero which preserves the polarizations.
 The same is true when $K/F$ is ramified, provided we impose that the $r$-adjusted invariant $\inv^r(\BX, \iota_\BX, \lambda_\BX)$ is $-1$ (this last condition is automatic when $K/F$ is unramified).
-In either case, the group $J(\BQ_p)$ of $O_K$-self-quasi-isogenies of $(\BX, \iota_\BX)$ preserving the polarization $\lambda_\BX$ can be identified with the unitary group of a \emph{split} $K/F$-hermitian space of dimension $2$.
+In either case, the group $J(\BQ_p)$ of $O_K$-self-quasi-isogenies of $(\BX, \iota_\BX)$ preserving the polarization $\lambda_\BX$ up to a factor in $\BQ_p^\times$ can be identified with the group of unitary similitudes, with similitude factor in $\BQ_p^\times$, of a \emph{split} $K/F$-anti-hermitian space of dimension $2$.
+Let $J^1(\BQ_p)$ denote the special unitary group.

 We consider the Rapoport-Zink space $\CM_r$ over $\Spf\, O_{\breve E}$ representing the functor on $ ({\rm Sch}/\Spf O_{\breve E})$ which associates to $S\in ({\rm Sch}/\Spf O_{\breve E})$ the set of isomorphism classes of $4$-tuples $(X, \iota, \lambda, \rho)$, where $(X, \iota, \lambda)$ is as above, and where $\rho$ is a \emph{framing} of height zero, with framing object $(\BX, \iota_\BX, \lambda_\BX)$.
 Our main local result may now be formulated as follows.
 We fix an isomorphism $J^1(\BQ_p)\simeq \SL_2(F)$. \begin{theorem} The RZ-space $ \CM_r$ is isomorphic to $\wh{\Omega}_F \hat{\otimes}_{O_F, \varphi_0} O_{\breve E}$.
 More precisely, there exists a unique isomorphism of formal schemes